Murike/test-theguarantors/README.md

 ## Initializing

 Node.js and Docker are required to run this project.
+OpenAI LLM processing requires api key (variable `OA_API_KEY`), model can be changed by adding name in `OA_MODEL`, and Geoapify requires api key (variable `GA_API_KEY`).
+Service runs without those, but depends on parsing alone, which works poorly unless text is very well formated.

 ```bash
 $ npm run docker:start